VivianHenry/Hospital-Management-System/README.md

 Step 4: Using the HMS: Once the 3 steps above are successfully completed, the system is ready for use.
 In order to begin, go to localhost/hms/ in order to begin a session at the login page.

-Step 5: Ending Session:Once done, stop the servers from running by controlling their active states in the XAMP/WAMP manager.
+Step 5: Ending Session: Once done, stop the servers from running by controlling their active states in the XAMP/WAMP manager.